CompuTec/computec-docs/docs/processforce/administrator-guide/installation/first-installation/extension.md

 ---

-## Reference – Required Configurations & Warnings
+## Reference: Required Configurations & Warnings

 These configurations and precautions are critical to ensure a smooth installation or upgrade process, preventing conflicts with SAP Business One settings and avoiding data integrity issues.